PennyLaneAI/pennylane/doc/development/guide/logging.rst

-where ``handlers`` represents some arbitrary custom class we define to deal with the message, ``level`` the associated level we want that package to log at, and ``propagate`` tells the logger to keep the message at the given handler level, or throw it up to the parent logger interface — all these are adhering to the logging API.
+where ``handlers`` represents some arbitrary custom class we define to deal with the message, ``level`` the associated level we want that package to log at, and ``propagate`` tells the logger to keep the message at the given handler level, or also to throw it up to the parent logger interface — all of these are adhering to the logging API.
 We convert the highest supported log level from warning (less verbose) to debug (more verbose).
 We can at the same time change the PennyLane logging level to warnings and more severe, by making the following change: